Zuckerberg ditches fact-checking on Meta ahead of Trump’s inauguration

 In January 2021, Zuckerberg suspended Trump from Facebook and Instagram as a consequence of him supporting rioters who stormed the US capitol.

-Trump referred to Facebook as “an enemy of the people” in March this year, but
+Trump referred to Facebook as “an enemy of the people” in March this year.

 Olivia Barber is a reporter at Left Foot Forward